htot/crc32c/README.md

 ./crc32cbench
 ```

-Benchmarks have been collected in the provided Libreoffice Calc file.
 The following graph shows the results for a buffer size of 4096 bytes.
 ![Benchmarks](crc32c-benchmarks.png)

-Note: With Adler and IntelC using 64bits gives a factor 2x improvement.
-On 64 bits, using SlicingBy8 (the best software based method) is 4.6x better than Sarwate.
-Using Hardware64 is 5x better that SlicingBy8.
-IntelC is 2.6x better than Hardware64.
+On i7 with Adler and IntelC using 64bits gives a factor 2x improvement as expected.
+On 64 bits, using SlicingBy8 (the best software based method) is 5.1x better than Sarwate.
+Using Hardware64 is 4.2x better that SlicingBy8.
+IntelC is 2.7x better than Hardware64.

-On Edison IntelC is 38x better than SlicingBy8.
+On 32-bit Edison IntelC is 8.8x better than SlicingBy8.
+On 64-bit Edison all optimized methods (Hardware64, Adler, Intel) are regressing and slower than Hardware64.
+The fastest method is slower than the fastest on 32-bits.

 ## License